SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects.md

 - Not be validated when updating the `SectionDefinition`/`DomDefinition`/`DomBehaviorDefinition`.
 - Never be required.
 - Allow values to exist on a `DomInstance` for a soft-deleted `FieldDescriptor`/`SectionDefinitionLink`/`DomStatusSectionDefinitionLink`.
-- Block updating a `DomInstance` with new/updated values for a field that has a soft-deleted `FieldDescriptor`, or is part of a soft-deleted `SectionDefinitionLink` or `DomStatusSectionDefinitionLink` (for that staus).
+- Block updating a `DomInstance` with new/updated values for a field that has a soft-deleted `FieldDescriptor`, or is part of a soft-deleted `SectionDefinitionLink` or `DomStatusSectionDefinitionLink` (for that status).
 A [ValueForSoftDeletedFieldNotAllowed error](xref:DomInstance#errors) will be returned.